Atlanta Falcons Logo

 Atlanta Falcons Logo 1990-2002

-The second Atlanta Falcons logo is simplified.
-This version doesn’t feature red accents – the predator has a black and white outline.
-The rest is unchanged: the image resembles the letter “F”, five lines on the wing are the outline of feathers, and the falcon itself is depicted at the moment of landing.
+The second logo of the Atlanta Falcons is simplified.
+In this version, the red accents are missing – the predator has a black-and-white outline.
+The rest remains unchanged: the image resembles the letter “F,” five lines on the wing are the outlines of feathers, and the falcon itself is depicted at the moment of landing.

 2003 – today